ecerroni/vue-deepstream-connector/README.md

 ## All Methods

-this.$dsLogin // return a callback with the login result status this.$dsLogout // logouts the user closing the connection.
-You may now login with another user this.$dsRecordFieldFetch // reactive deepstream source: a specific record's field this.$dsListFetch // reactive deepstream source: a list that can be populate with Vue's array mutation functions this.$dsRecordCreate // create a record with or without a unique id this.$dsConnect //use the 'ds' customOption instead, see above
+- __this.$dsLogin__ // return a callback with the login result status
+- __this.$dsLogout__ // logouts the user closing the connection.
+You may now login with another user
+- __this.$dsRecordFieldFetch__ // reactive deepstream source: a specific record's field
+- __this.$dsListFetch__ // reactive deepstream source: a list that can be populate with Vue's array mutation functions
+- __this.$dsRecordCreate__ // create a record with or without a unique id
+- __this.$dsConnect__ //use the 'ds' customOption instead, see above
+- __this.$dsListFetchReadOnly__ // reactive deepstream source: a list that can be only read but not mutated (mutation stays only locally until next browser refresh)

 ## Caveats